 British advertising tycoon David Ogilvy once said, “Hire people who are better than you are, then leave them to get on with it.
 Look for people who will aim for the remarkable, who will not settle for the routine.”

 While finding the right people isn’t always easy, it’s well worth the time invested.

 Depending on the size of your start-up, it can be worthwhile to use tools, agencies, and freelancers to fill any skill, knowledge, or budget gaps.
 If you can afford it, get yourself a dedicated sales enablement manager and an analytics guru.
 Bring on a marketing manager, to bridge the gap between sales and marketing.
 Lastly, don’t forget to involve the company’s founders, so the strategy and content created align with the company’s vision and long-term goals.

 Achieving sales growth in a start-up company is crucial for long-term growth, survival, and overall success in today’s economy.
 Sales enablement is a powerful part of that equation that, when approached correctly, will have you closing more deals, more quickly.

 How are you investing in your sales team’s success?
-Let us know in the comments below.
+We want to hear from you!
+Join the conversation on social.